 Then Hasselbeck became a patient of Green at The Celiac Disease Center and got a formal diagnosis of celiac disease.
 The celiac expert made sure she was on a strict gluten-free diet.
 Finally, Hasselbeck was able to conceive.

 It’s not known exactly why some women with celiac disease have fertility issues, but studies have shown that those affected often have delayed onset of their periods, early menopause and miscarriages.
-Of close to 2,000 women who took part in the Canadian Celiac Health Survey, the findings of which were published in 2007, 14.5 per cent said they had difficulty conceiving, and almost a third of the participants had had miscarriages.
+Of close to 2,000 women who took part in the Canadian Celiac Health Survey, published in 2007, 14.5 per cent said they had difficulty conceiving.
+As well, almost a third of the participants had had miscarriages.
 Celiac disease is also believed to affect men’s sperm counts.

 Since some of its symptoms mimic other conditions, celiac disease often goes undiagnosed.
 The disease affects about one in 100 people in the United States (numbers are expected to be similar in Canada), but studies suggest a majority of North Americans with the condition are undiagnosed.
 This means women may not find out the disease could be causing their fertility problems until it’s too late.